kosalaMaduwantha/atlas-insights/README.md

 1. Publisher application(Data source) sends an event through the web socket API.
 2. Back-end validates the data coming from the publisher application(Uses the metadata configuration).
 3. Once validated backend publishes the event to the respective KAFKA topic mentioned in the query parameter.
-4. HDFS sink connector loads the events in the topic to the relevant path in the HDFS file system(Topic and the batch size can be configured via metadata).
+4. A subscriber application listens to the KAFKA topic and writes the data to the HDFS file system in ORC format(batch size can be configured. if the messages up to the batch size is accumulated the subscriber application will write them to HDFS in ORC format).

 ## 🧾 Metadata Specification (Summary)